X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Results

-As shown in Figs.~\ref{Fig_mcd_th}(a) and (b), we obtain the theoretical XAS and XMCD spectra which are highly consistent with experimental ones.
-To ensure comprehensive understanding, we investigate the XMCD behaviors focusing on the two key effects: CT and CVEC.
+As shown in Figs.~\ref{Fig_mcd_th}(a) and (b), we obtain the theoretical XAS and XMCD spectra which are highly consistent with experimental ones (see the detailed theoretical calculation in Methods section).
+To ensure comprehensive understanding, we investigate the XMCD behaviors focusing on the three key effects: CT, JT distortion, and CVEC.

-One of the most evident difference between our model and conventional approaches is the treatment of CT effects.
-Conventionally, the CT states are restricted into only major state, $d^{n+1}L^1$ configuration~\cite{deGroot2005,stavitski2010ctm4xas}.
-Then the spectra from mixed valence ions is obtained from the spectra of each ionic states separately -- Mn$^{3+}$ and Mn$^{4+}$ for LSMO.
-Then one simply performs the weighted sum of two spectra upon their mixing ratio.
-This treatment successfully depict the main features of the experimental XMCD spectra in many cases~\cite{Lee2008,Lee2009}.
-However, these conventional procedures notoriously fail to simulate the experimental XMCD spectra of highly metallic LSMO (see Fig. S3 in supplementary materials).
-Specifically, two important features, the extended subpeak spectra in the $L_3$-edge for the relative photon energy of around $0$ -- $2$ eV, and positive peak in the $L_2$-edge for the $13$ -- $14$ eV regime, are not accounted in the conventional approaches.
-(See the dotted data of Fig.~\ref{Fig_mcd_th}(b)) (see also supplementary materials).
+Charge fluctuations in mixed-valence systems can be attributed not only to local CT effects via the covalency between Mn $3d$ and O $2p$ orbitals, but also to valence fluctuations over several Mn sites arising from a non-integer nominal valency.
+While the latter corresponds to inter-site cross-talk, the former induces localized charge fluctuations.
+In the CI calculation, due to the computational cost, the CT states are frequently restricted to only the major $d^{n+1}L^1$ configuration~\cite{deGroot2005,stavitski2010ctm4xas}.
+The spectrum of a mixed-valence system is then obtained from the spectra of each ionic state separately -- Mn$^{3+}$ and Mn$^{4+}$ for LSMO.
+Then, one simply performs the weighted sum of two spectra upon their mixing ratio.
+This treatment successfully depict the main features of the experimental XMCD spectra in many cases~\cite{Lee2008,Lee2009,Kuepper2012,Cuartero2016,Backes2024}.
+However, these procedures fail to simulate the experimental XMCD spectra of highly metallic LSMO.
+Specifically, two important features, the extended subpeak spectra in the $L_3$-edge for the relative photon energy of around $0$ -- $2$ eV, and positive peak in the $L_2$-edge for the $13$ -- $14$ eV regime, are not accounted in the simple CT consideration with $d^{n+1}L^1$ configuration only (See the dotted data of Fig.~\ref{Fig_mcd_th}(b)).